🔍

 Autosampler 3-way valve venting

 Close the three-way valve.
 It should now be pointing towards the cabinet between the windows.
 Open the helium purge valve.
 Wait for 1 minute.
-Allow the helium to vent by gradually turning the three-way valve clockwise until it stops.
-Allow the helium to vent for 5 minutes.
+Allow the helium to vent by slowly turning the three-way valve clockwise, slowing down when the helium starts hissing, and continue turning the valve until the valve itself stops turning.
+The valve should be pointing at you-ish.
+Allow the helium to vent with the three-way valve in this state for 5 minutes.
 Close the three-way valve (pointing towards the cabinet between the windows).
 Wait 1 minute.
+Close the helium-purge valve.
 Open the isolation valve **SLOWLY**.
 Wait for helium flow to stabilize (it should be 130-134 mm on the ball flow meter located on top of the Eurovector EA).
 Change the flow meter / mass spec valve to point towards "To Conflo".
 Watch the m/z 28 signal and if it stabilizes below 50 mV turn the dilution off.

 Sequence Table